hilogames/Flippy/Development.md

 ## Current Tasks

-- BUGish: HLMessageNode likes to change its size only right before showing a message.
-  But still needs to do update geometry in case user rotates while a message is shown.
-  Perhaps this is an argument for changing the design and having the parent node be persistant, while _backgroundNode is removed as necessary.

 - BUG: Import AND gate; non-hidden switches?

 - Allow all normal interaction while in linking mode.
 Don't